Agricultural landscape

 Organic farming

+Alongside traditional farming, organic agriculture has been gaining ground in Hungary in recent years, with the share of land under organic farming reaching 6.3 percent as of 2022.
 The organic agricultural sector plays a vital role in achieving Hungary’s sustainability goals as it develops ways of food production that protect the environment and support a healthy lifestyle.
-Therefore, the Hungarian Ministry of Agriculture has made it a primary objective to increase the share of land under organic farming to at least 10 percent of the total agricultural area by 2027.As of 2019, the size of the organic agricultural land area totaled 303 thousand hectares which marked an increase of 137 percent compared to 2010.
-Over the past few years, the number of organic agricultural producers has experienced steady growth, reaching over five thousand in 2020.
+Therefore, the Hungarian Ministry of Agriculture has made it a primary objective to increase the share of land under organic farming to at least 10 percent of the total agricultural area by 2027.In recent years, the number of organic agricultural producers has experienced significant growth, reaching over 6,000 in 2022, marking an over 20 percent increase compared to the previous year.
+However, when it comes to animal husbandry, the number of dairy cows and other bovine animals heavily oscillated over the past years, with their number reaching 1,600 and 23,000 in 2022, respectively.